-While waiting until the market normalizes may seem prudent for some, the truth is, when you need a car, you need a car.
+While prices are dropping, waiting until the market normalizes may seem prudent for some, but the truth is, when you need a car, you need a car.
 Buying used is still a great option if you’re trying to make the most of your money.
 Remember, a new car loses up to 20% of its value in the first year of ownership.2 When it comes to new, sometimes the vehicle may be the right choice, particularly if you plan on keeping it for a while.

 The Key to Buying Used